["learn"]

 From there the process is almost identical to bourbon, except that rye can have additives to infuse flavors or improve color.
 Rye whiskey labeled as ‘straight’ has no additives.
 If your rye whiskey is not labeled straight, then there’s a good chance it has additives.
 Just like bourbon, rye whiskey is bottled at a minimum of 40% ABV.

-You also might like: The 12 Best Whiskey Cocktails.
+Read next: The 12 Best Whiskey Cocktails

 What’s the flavor difference between bourbon vs. rye?